High Reliability and No Surprises: 7 Steps For Effective Process Safety Management

 High Reliability and No Surprises

 The objectives of a high reliability major hazard business can be readily and effectively achieved through these seven steps.
 It's important to simplify and demystify process safety and the language that surrounds it.
-Everyone within a high hazard organisation must be engaged by using common language descriptions of risks and control measures so that the importance of critical procedures and control measures are distinguishable from other activies, as well as understood and accepted.
+Everyone within a high hazard organisation must be engaged by using common language descriptions of risks and control measures so that the importance of critical procedures and control measures are distinguishable from other activities, as well as understood and accepted.
 Risks, and the performance of critical control measures, must be made visible.
 Undertake this alongside an integrated asset management programme and a highly effective, reliable and profitable business will be achieved.